WA9ONY/Pico-RP2040/README2.md

 ## IDE [V2.0.3](https://www.arduino.cc/en/software)
 + Icon installed desktop.
-+ V2 has a debugger.
++ V2 has
+  + A debugger
-+ Editor auto completes.
+  + An editor with auto completes.

 ## IDE [V1.8.19](https://www.arduino.cc/en/software)
-+ Icon installed desktop.
++ Icon installed on the desktop.
 + Most Arduino books are written about the Arduino IDE V1.8 or earlier.